wp-cli/cache-command/README.md

 wp transient delete [<key>] [--network] [--all] [--expired]
 ~~~

+For a more complete explanation of the transient cache, including the
+network|site cache, please see docs for `wp transient`.

 **OPTIONS**

 	[<key>]
 		Key for the transient.

 	[--network]
-		Delete the value of a network transient, instead of that on a single site.
+		Delete the value of a network|site transient.
+On single site, this is
+		is a specially-named cache key.
+On multisite, this is a global cache
+		(instead of local to the site).

 	[--all]
 		Delete all transients.